Gjemnes Municipality: Geography

 The municipality lies along the Kvernesfjorden, Batnfjorden, Freifjorden, and Tingvollfjorden.
 The mountain Reinsfjellet lies near Torvikbukt.
 The highest point in the municipality is the 1026.49 m tall mountain Snøtinden on the border with Hustadvika Municipality.
 The municipality also includes the island of Bergsøya which is located at the junction of the fjords near the village of Gjemnes.

 Gjemnes is surrounded by Kristiansund Municipality and Averøy Municipality to the north, Hustadvika Municipality to the northwest, Molde Municipality to the south, and Tingvoll Municipality to the east.

 Government

 Gjemnes Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management is provided by the inter-municipal agency Romsdalshalvøya Interkommunale Renovasjonsselskap.